OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_02_Reference_Tables.md

 used to associate the various possible names with the single name, stored here.

+The field READING_GROUP_CODE indicates the primary group to which the particular parameter is associated.
+Further groupings can be made through the use of R_RD_NAME_GROUPS.

+##### R_RD_NAME_GROUPS

+Here, particular RD_NAME_CODEs can be linked to multiple groups as found in R_READING_GROUP_CODE.
+Note that the default grouping is specified in R_RD_NAME_CODE.

 #### R_RD_TYPE_CODE

 Allows additional information to be included for any particular reading in the